mikecancode/original-hexagonal-rooms/readme.txt

 friendlydragon.rb is now complete, including a rigorous testing of every branch of the "adventure".

 battleships.rb is in the beginning stages.
 I did some early refactoring which is included in the file battleship_refactor_museum.txt just for posterity's sake.
+Update: battleships.rb is very close to playable.
+It needs more testing and will need more refactoring.

 I also discovered a few kinks in the overall engine/hubroom/puzzleroom structure that I ironed out; the solutions work, though I think they will need refactoring.

 So the most recent updates are as follows:

 (4/25/14)
+- Further work on battleships.rb - it is not complete but mostly runs.
+It needs much more testing and bug-fixing, and then will need much more refactoring.
 - Began battleships.rb standalone and saved the early refactoring.

 (4/24/14)